 14. Keep learning because you don’t know it all

 “Don’t be a know-it-all; be a learn-it-all.”
 Always be greedy for learning.
 This is one of the least important leadership qualities that we all usually consider.
 But the truth is that no one knows it all.
 Great leaders are lifelong learners.
 Learn from your co-workers, from other leaders in your company, and from anyone you come across. and you can always learn from other leaders within your company.
 When you do not know something, be willing to grab the right knowledge, be open to your team’s suggestions,s and make it a good learning process.
 Read leadership articles and follow famous world leaders and gradually you will develop your own leadership style over time.

 The only way to really learn leadership is by doing it!
 Take charge in a proper way to handle your job, practice different ways of leading, and follow the attributes of a good leader.
 Focus inward on your leadership skills, get involved in leading groups, find ways to empower your team and carefully observe what is working for you.
 Deliberately practicing your leadership qualities will surely make you a great leader.

 So, what’s your daily leadership practice?
 Take the first logical step now.

-If you work in these powerful leadership skills, it can help you get to the top your career.
+If you work on these powerful leadership skills, it can help you get to the top of your career.
 And, of course, it will inspire others around you to hone their skills too.